bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

-1. <code>*[_ses-<session_label>]<strong>_probes.tsv</strong></code>: A REQUIRED probes .tsv file listing information on the device used to acquire the electrophysiology data (implant / probe specification, location, material, etc.)
+1. `[_ses-<session_label>]_probes.tsv`: A REQUIRED probes .tsv file listing information on the device used to acquire the electrophysiology data (implant / probe specification, location, material, etc.)
-2. <code>*[_ses-<session_label>]<strong>_electrodes.tsv</strong></code>: A REQUIRED electrodes .tsv file listing information on the points of electrical contact to the tissue (impedance,  names, relative positions etc.)
+2. `[_ses-<session_label>]_electrodes.tsv`: A REQUIRED electrodes .tsv file listing information on the points of electrical contact to the tissue (impedance,  names, relative positions etc.)
-3. <code>*[_ses-<session_label>]<strong>_channels.tsv</strong></code>: A REQUIRED channels.tsv file listing information on the recorded signals (preprocessing, filtering, ids, etc)
+3. `[_ses-<session_label>]_channels.tsv`: A REQUIRED channels.tsv file listing information on the recorded signals (preprocessing, filtering, ids, etc)

 As with all tsv-based metadata files in BIDS the probes, electrodes and channels tsv files can be accompanied by json sidecar files.

 ## Coordinate System JSON (`*_coordsystem.json`) & Photos of electrode positions (`_photo.jpg`)

 This file provides metadata on the global coordinate system in which the electrodes are placed.
 This file is RECOMMENDED, the listed required fields below have to be contained in case a `*_coordsystem.json` is provided.
 This system can be defined via reference pictures, anatomical landmarks, images of the brain or a reference atlas.
-For more details see the [BIDS Coordinate Systems specifications](https://bids-specification.readthedocs.io/en/stable/appendices/coordinate-systems.html).
+For more details see the [BIDS Coordinate Systems specifications](../appendices/coordinate-systems.md).

 Fields relating to the ephys probe and electrode  positions: